bgarate/Evolution/README.md

 Microsoft .NET [![Build status](https://ci.appveyor.com/api/projects/status/uhabegnl9qrlo2ma?svg=true)](https://ci.appveyor.com/project/bgarate/evolution) [![Coverage Status](https://coveralls.io/repos/github/bgarate/Evolution/badge.svg?branch=master)](https://coveralls.io/github/bgarate/Evolution?branch=master)

-## What is Singular.Evolution?
+## Introduction

-Singular.Evolution or simply Evolution is an Evolutionary Computation Framework written in C# compatible with Microsoft .NET(3.5 and up) and Mono.
+Evolution is an Evolutionary Computation Framework written in C# compatible with Microsoft .NET(3.5 and up) and Mono.
 It was designed to be flexible and powerful.
 It offers a declarative style interface and modern design patterns.

-## Architecture
+## Features

-### Engine

-The engine is responsible for providing the runtime environment.
-After the algorithm has been defined, the engine runs and keeps the state of the evolution.

-### Algorithm

-The algorithm knows all the steps that must be taken place in each epoch or generation.
-Before building the `Engine`, an `Algorithm` must be defined.
-At the moment, only `EasyGa`, a basic genetic algorithm has been implemented.
-To create a custom one, `IAlgorithm` can be implemented or `EasyGa` can be inherited.

-### Genes and Genotypes

-Genes (which implement `IGene`) are the basic information blocks processed by the `Algorithm`.
-All the genes of an `Individual` form a `Genotype`.
-There exist multiple already implemented `Gene` types:

-* Numeric genes.
-They wrap another type (generally a primitive type) and provide basic arithmetic operations
- * `FloatGene`: They store a `double` value.
-They can be optionally *bounded*, *minimum* and *maximum* values can be defined for its value.
- * `BitGene`: They store a boolean value.
-* `EnumGene`: They wrap an `Enum`.

-Genotypes implement the `IGenotype` interface.
-By now only the `ListGenotype` genotype is provided as an implementation of the `IListGenotype` interface.
-In it, genes are arranged in a constant size list.

-### Fitness and Individuals
+- Algorithms can be defined in a fluent, declarative style
+- Completely custom algorithms can be implemented reusing the existing operators and engine
+- Generic, flexible and extendable
+- Already implemented Mutators, selectors, alterers and chromosomes.
+More can be implemented
+- Pluggable source of Random Number Generator

-When declaring the engine any type `F` that implements `IComparable<F>` can hold the fitness value for the individuals. `Individuals` have a `Genotype` and can be assigned a `Fitness`.
+- Generic fitness: any type F that implements IComparable<F> can be used as a Fitness type

-### World

-World represents the state of the population of individuals in a particular generation.
-The engine returns a `World` anytime a step (generation or epoch) of the algorithm is run.

-### Selectors, Alterers and Breeders

-The algorithm makes use of this three elements to initialize, modify and return a new population.
-An `Alterer`, given a pool of individuals, returns a new set.
-A `Selector` selects some individuals from a population.
-In fact, a `Selector` can be seen as an alterer that doesn't change the individuals. `Breeders` provide a way to get the starting population for the algorithm.

 ## Example
 (Code is written on C# 6)